 Use aroma as a scent clue for your mind that a transition is about to take place.
-Try misting your bed with calming essential oils every night before you lay down as a signal that it is time to sleep.
+Try misting your bed every night before you lay down as a signal that it is time to sleep.
 Over time, you will associate the smell with rest and have an easier time making the move from awake to asleep.

-However and whenever you find quiet in your day, remember that taking time for yourself is one of the best things you can do for your overall wellness.
-Take good care of you!
+However and whenever you find quiet in your day, remember that taking time to reconnect with the present moment is one of the best things you can do for your overall wellness.
+Take good care of yourself!